 Good nutrition will enable you to enjoy your life by giving you adequate energy for your daily tasks whilst enjoying your lifestyle hobbies.
 It helps to prevent infections, maintain a healthy body weight and muscle mass and ultimately slow down the progression of kidney disease.
 If you would like to have a Dietitian working as part of your health care team, enquire about making an appointment with Rachel by calling the Hunter Kidney Clinic on (02) 4942 2558.

-To read more about our kidney nutrition services please see our Kidney Disease page
+To read more about our kidney nutrition services please see our Chronic Health Conditions page